PABX & IP Telephony for Brunei Businesses: Complete 2026 Guide

 • Existing cabling (analogue, digital, Ethernet) and network equipment.

 • How many calls are missed during peak hours?
+Do customers complain about long IVR menus?

 • Enforce strong passwords and multi-factor authentication for administrators.